The Best Way to Store CBD: An Evidence-Based Guide

 • Store CBD products in a place with stable temperature and low humidity.

 • Keep CBD away from heat sources like windows, radiators, and stoves.
-Air conditioners cause temperature fluctuations, so it’s best to avoid those too.
+Air conditioners cause temperature fluctuations, so avoiding them is best.

-• Opt for dark or opaque containers, such as amber glass bottles, to reduce light exposure.
-It’s generally best to keep your CBD in the container it came in.
+• Opt for dark or opaque containers like amber glass bottles to reduce light exposure.
+It’s generally best to keep your CBD in its container.

 • Seal your CBD product tightly after each use to prevent oxidation.